Sourdough Starter: From Creation to Maintenance

 Through the process of fermentation, your sourdough starter harvests wild yeasts from the environment.
 The flour, water, even your hands and the air around you, contain a community of microbes that all become part of your sourdough culture.
 The starter you make in your kitchen will be unique to you, different from one made in a bakery in San Francisco or a café in France.
 In fact, a recent study of sourdough starters found that “different bakers had different microbial communities in their starters despite all bakers [in the study] using the same starter recipe and using the same flour source.”
 Even if you purchase a starter or get one from a friend, over time that starter will become unique to you.

 Starter is a living organism that needs to be fed with water and flour.
-Yeasts multiply and eventually dominate your culture, beating out harmful microorganisms.
+Yeasts and beneficial bacteria multiply and eventually dominate your culture, beating out harmful microorganisms.
 After several weeks, your starter will have built a healthy, balanced community of microorganisms that can be relied upon to make delicious bread.

 Humans have been nurturing sourdough starters for centuries, yet the majority of microbes in them are still largely unknown to scientists.
 We do know they contain multiple species of yeast and lactic acid bacteria, both of which are responsible for the unique characteristics of bread.
 As yeast metabolizes flour it produces carbon dioxide, the gas responsible for making dough rise and for giving bread its soft and airy texture.
 Meanwhile, lactic acid bacteria convert carbohydrates into organic acids, such as lactic acid and acetic acid, which gives sourdough its characteristic tangy flavor.

 Understanding what’s happening inside your starter jar is one of the key steps to truly becoming a great baker.
 Sourdough starters respond to their environment, flour, water and slight temperature shifts.
 Learning how to manipulate these factors to control your starter is one of the keys to making great bread.